Signmakers design, print and install signs in a range of materials, for indoor and outdoor use.

 - seal finished surfaces with a chemical spray and clear vinyl

 Skills and knowledge

-Signmakers need to have:
+Signmakers need to have knowledge of:

-- skills and knowledge in art, design and layout techniques
+- art, design and layout techniques

-- skills in using computers and industrial printers, and knowledge of computer graphic design programmes
+- computer graphic design programmes

-- knowledge of hand-lettering techniques for traditional signmaking
+- hand-lettering techniques for traditional signmaking

 Signmakers who run their own companies also need business and marketing skills.